Rubisco study could lead to bumper crops

-The research looks specifically at Rubisco activity – a crucial part of the photosynthesis process, explains study co-author Professor Spencer Whitney from the ARC Centre of Excellence for Translational Photosynthesis at the university.
+The research looks specifically at Rubisco activity.
+This is a crucial part of the photosynthesis process, explains study co-author Professor Spencer Whitney.

-Many enzymes can process hundreds to thousands of molecules per second, but Rubisco can only get through two to five cycles per second, the professor explains.
+Many enzymes can process hundreds to thousands of molecules per second.
+However, Rubisco can only get through two to five cycles per second, the professor explains.

-“For this reason, it’s long been recognised as a good target for improving photosynthesis – it’s a puzzle scientists have been looking at for decades,” he says.
+“For this reason, it’s long been recognised as a good target for improving photosynthesis,” he says.
+“It’s a puzzle scientists have been looking at for decades.”

 In plants, Rubisco is made up of 16 proteins – eight large and eight small sub-units.
 Until now, scientists have only been able to tinker with one sub-unit at a time.